IBM/aspera-cli/docs/README.erb.md

 ## Plugin: `server`: IBM Aspera High Speed Transfer Server (SSH)

 The `server` plugin is used for operations on Aspera HSTS using SSH authentication.

-It is the original way of accessing an Aspera Server, often used for server to server transfers.
+It is the original way of accessing an Aspera Server, often used for **server to server** transfers.
-An SSH session is established, authenticated with either a password or an SSH private key, then commands `ascp` (for transfers) and `ascmd` (for file operations) are executed.
+An SSH session is established, authenticated with either a password or an SSH private key.
+Then, commands `ascp` (for transfers) and `ascmd` (for file operations) are executed.

+> [!IMPORTANT]
+> If you have Node API credentials, or Access Key/Secret, use the plugin: `node`.
+> This plugin is exclusively using SSH credentials.

 The URL to be provided with option `url` shall be like `ssh://_server_address_:33001`, then option `username` is used to specify the transfer user, and finally either option `password` or `ssh_keys` (with one or several paths) for the authentication.